-For our children to succeed, we require our teachers to continually improve their skills and use data to establish a student's point-of-need.
+For our children to succeed, we require our teachers to continually improve their skills and use data to establish a student's point-of-need and we do this through Collaborative Coaching and data collection and analysis.

 This Report will explain to you the processes we have in place to help our students succeed.